What you get:

 The new V3.2 of the prebuilt kit can be finished without soldering required.
-In case you want to do modifications/improvements to the Spot Welder you can find all pcb files, part list, Arduino code… can be found at my Github page.
+In case you want to do modifications/improvements to the Spot Welder you can find all pcb files, part list, Arduino code… at my Github page.
 More detailed information will be avaulable in a video soon.